 If your baby arrives before your SML starts, then you need to provide a copy of the birth certificate to your employer so your SML can start earlier.
 Your employer should write to you to confirm the new start and end date of your maternity leave.

 Shared Parental Leave

 There is a new system which allows both parents greater flexibility when having a child.
-The shared parental leave benefits both parents as the males can take longer parental leave which allows mothers to go back to work if they wish.
+The shared parental leave benefits both parents as the males can take longer paternity leave which allows mothers to go back to work if they wish.

 The women still take at least 2 weeks of maternity leave straight after their child’s birth, but after that up to 50 weeks leave and 37 weeks pay can be shared between both parents.
 Statutory shared pay is 90% of your average weekly pay or £139.58 per week, whichever is less.